TeaCult/dd-stream/README.md

 # dd-stream
-It is very simply put dd over internet.
-This little utility streams a raw image from an url and dumps it to a disk via its symlink.
+It is essentially like using dd over the internet.
+This utility streams a raw image from a URL and writes it directly to a disk via its device path (or symlink).